apache/kafka/README.md

 The spotbugs warnings will be found in `reports/spotbugs/main.html` and `reports/spotbugs/test.html` files in the subproject build directories.
 Use -PxmlSpotBugsReport=true to generate an XML report instead of an HTML one.

+### JMH microbenchmarks ###
+We use [JMH](https://openjdk.java.net/projects/code-tools/jmh/) to write microbenchmarks that produce reliable results in the JVM.

+See [jmh-benchmarks/README.md](https://github.com/apache/kafka/blob/trunk/jmh-benchmarks/README.md) for details on how to run the microbenchmarks.

 ### Common build options ###

 The following options should be set with a `-P` switch, for example `./gradlew -PmaxParallelForks=1 test`.